-Based on what a good company is made of, the short answer is "MEH".
+Based on what a good company is made of, the short answer is a resounding "YES".
 But you should make your own due diligence as far as valuation is concerned, since value creation is not the same as total shareholder´s return.
 Here is a short summary of what we think of Datadog:

 The quality of Datadog´s business

 - It has enormous value creation drivers.
 Scroll down for the details.